-This is my twenty-ninth year at St. Francis Borgia School.
+This is my thirtieth year at St. Francis Borgia School.
 I am currently the Junior High, English teacher for 6th, 7th, and 8th grade.
 I truly am excited when I see young minds writing to express their creativity.
 I am a firm believer that children need to write and speak well.
 On any given day you will find my students reviewing grammar concepts and creating various writing pieces.
 My students know that detail and proofreading are important to the writing process.

 I received my Bachelor of Arts degree in Elementary Education with concentrations in Psychology and Corrective Reading, from Concordia University in River Forest, Illinois.